Yeganeh1377/Denoising-Dermatology-Images/README.md

 # Data

-The used data is a subset of the The International Skin Imaging Collaboratio (ISIC) Corpus and can be downloaded from the link below:
+The Private Dataset is called Imagine containing Tele-dermatology data.
+The other used dataset is a subset of the The International Skin Imaging Collaboratio (ISIC) Corpus and can be downloaded from the link below:

 https://www.kaggle.com/datasets/nodoubttome/skin-cancer9-classesisic